 CITY COUNCIL ELECTION 1951

 The Municipal Commission was renamed City Council after Singapore was granted the status of a British city.
 The six City Councillors whose term expired had won the biggest victories in the first Municipal Election in 1949.
 They were three from PP, all whom were seeking a new term, and three independents, all whom were retiring.
 One of the independents, P. J. Johnson, was elected under LP.
 Meanwhile, a sitting independent Councillor in Rochore and former PP member, S. A. Mohamed Ali, returned to PP's fold.
-For the first time, LP won more seats than PP, which continued to face declining support.
-All seats changed hands as PP captured new wards and lost old ones.
-Independent candidates fared worse than in previous municipal elections.
+For the only time, LP won the most seats although PP continued to maintain its lead.
+All seats changed hands as PP captured new wards and was defeated in their incumbent ones.

 Nomination day: 5 November 1951 [Mon]